- Table of Contents

 - Active Features

-The Sennheiser PXC 550 Wireless are a superbly well-designed set of headphones.
-They have great active features, a customizable sound, and decent isolation performance.
-They're lightweight comfortable and stable enough to jog with.
-However, they don't have the most immersive sound quality, and their isolation is not as good as the QuietComfort 35 in louder environments.
+The Sennheiser PXC 550 Wireless are above-average and versatile headphones for most use cases.
+They have a great design, excellent active features, and a customizable sound that's suitable for critical listening.
+They're lightweight, comfortable and stable enough to take to the gym.
+However, they don't have the most immersive sound quality, and their isolation is not as good as the Bose QuietComfort 35 in louder environments.

 - Highly customizable sound.

 - Lightweight and sturdy build quality.